Aliyansayz/FxMLResearch_v2_harmonic/README.md

 *  📊 present day low becomes higher and more higher usually
 *  📊 present day high becomes higher and more higher usually

-*  ✔️ harmonic mean low experiences a little drop due to negative values inclusion due to prev_low - current_low `prev_low < current low` as previous low value was greater than current low value .
+*  ✔️ harmonic mean low experiences a little drop due to negative values inclusion due to prev_low - current_low `prev_low < current low` as current low value greater than previous low value causing negative difference we subtract small number from a larger number .

-*  ✔️ harmonic mean high experiences a rise due to positive values inclusion due to current high - prev_high as `current high > prev_high ` as current high value was greater than previous high value .
+*  ✔️ harmonic mean high experiences a rise due to positive values inclusion due to current high - prev_high as `current high > prev_high ` as current high value greater than previous high value causing positive difference we subtract large number from a smaller number .

 Such that when there is an downtrend :-